 “I felt that I wasn’t good enough for anyone to be friends with me.
 I became overly self-conscious of what I would speak.
 I became a people pleaser.
 In my mind I had to be liked by everyone or there was something wrong with me.”

-All this while, Zaki had been performing well academically so this definitely wasn’t a source of worry for him.
+All this while, Zafar had been performing well academically so this definitely wasn’t a source of worry for him.
 But his distress reached a new high when he started experiencing anxiety attacks.

 “I knew I needed to seek guidance.
 That’s when I approached YourDOST and connected with their Expert, Ms. Sheetal Rajput.”

 He distinctly remembers his first session with her.